chenhaolu0506/chenhaolu0506/README.md

 # 👋 Hi, I'm Chenhao!

 ## 🚀 About Me
-I'm a Data Scientist passionate about solving businesss problems with data, code, and AI.
+I'm a Data Scientist with experience in Machine Learning, Data Analysis, and Software Engineering, passionate about building business solutions with data and AI.
 Currently working at **[Nippon Paint Automotive Americas](https://www.nipponpaintamericas.com/)**, focusing on **AI-based forecasting for supply chain**.

 ## 💼 Professional Highlights